shuffleo/storyboard-tool/README.md

 - Toggle between Compact and Detailed views in Table view
 - Text button toggle (matches StoryboardView style)
 - Hides checkbox, arrow buttons, and actions columns in compact mode
+- Actions column heading is hidden (column exists but heading is empty)

+### Inspector Panel
+- **Shot Code**: Editable in header next to "Shot" label (removed from body)
+- **Image Carousel**: Shows all images for a shot with navigation, delete, and "Set as main" functionality
+- **Close Button**: Hidden in Animatics view, visible in Table and Storyboard views
+- **Padding**: Proper spacing between close button and shot code field
+- **Scene Dropdown**: 4px margin on dropdown arrow for better spacing

+### Debug Mode
+- Toggle Debug Mode from the three-dot menu in the top bar
+- When enabled, a debug panel appears at the bottom of the screen
+- Shows verbose logs with timestamps, categories, and error details
+- Always visible (rendered via React Portal) even if the main app crashes
+- Auto-scroll option and clear logs button available

+### Animatics View
+- **Timeline Zoom**: Zoom in/out controls (50%-500%) with synchronized time ruler and timeline
+- **Duration Editing**: Drag handles at shot edges to adjust duration (hover to show)
+- **Shot Reordering**: Drag shots on timeline to reorder (within same scene)
+- **Image Error Handling**: Corrupted images show error message with option to upload new image
+- **Video Restart**: Clicking play at the end restarts from beginning
+- **Keyboard Shortcuts**: Spacebar to play/pause, arrow keys to navigate frames
+- **Scrollbar Sync**: Time ruler and timeline share synchronized scrolling (only one visible scrollbar)
+- **Click Safety**: All click handlers validated to prevent blank screen crashes

 ## Performance